nosana-ci/workshop/assignments/HackSC/README.md

 - Configure model parameters for fine-tuning
 - Use Nosana's GPUs to accelerate the LoRA fine-tuning process
 - Generate your own finetuned model to create custom themed images
+- Play around with the prompt to generate any image in the style that you finetuned the model to!

 ## Submission